cwboden/.dotfiles/docs/_posts/2022-06-20-spiritfarer.md

 quickly.
-As a result, *Animal Crossing* doesn't have many recipes that require multiple steps of crafting (i.e. Craft A to make B to make C) so that players are rarely spending copious amounts of time crafting, since it's only a minor component of the game -- at least, compared to Factorio.
+As a result, *Animal Crossing* doesn't have many recipes that require multiple steps of crafting (i.e. Craft A to make B to make C) so that players are rarely spending copious amounts of time crafting, since it's only a minor component of the game -- at least, compared to *Factorio*.

 <figure class="align-center">
   <img